michaelbakshandeh/calendar-project/index.md

 Categories**](./html_files/violin.html) at this link.

-From the boxplot, we see that the distribution of sleep (a variable of interest) is left-skewed, with a median time of 8.50.
+From the boxplot, we see that the distribution of sleep (a variable of interest) is left-skewed, with a median time of 8.50 hours.
 The shape of the violin plot confirms that the distribution of the variable is left-skewed.

 On the other hand, we can see that the distribution of the total amount